bulbWorks

 bulbWorks = false;

-2. Logic is the decision-making part of your code.
-It runs code depending on the conditions of your variables.
+3. Logic is the decision-making part of your code.
+It runs other code depending on the state of your variables.
 This program has three variables, two of which need to be true before the light will turn on.